230103252Itachi/wtw/README.md

 Hive (local storage)

-🚀 Getting Started
+Getting Started

-Prerequisites
+Before running the app, make sure you:

-Flutter SDK installed
+Install the Flutter SDK

-Firebase project configured
+Configure a Firebase project

-Environment Variables

-Before running the app, create an .env file in the project root and add your API keys:
+Create a .env file in the project root and add your API keys:

 OPENAI_API_KEY=your_openai_api_key
 WEATHER_API_KEY=your_weather_api_key

-Run the App
+To run the app, use:

 flutter pub get
 flutter run

-📦 Project Status
+Project Status

 Version: 1.0
 Status: Ready for submission

-Purpose: Educational (Capstone Project)
+Purpose: Educational project (Capstone Project)